 Step 4: Click the “add (+)” button.
 Then, select the size of your new partition and give it a name.

 You can create more partitions by selecting a new partition and clicking the “add (+)” button.
-That depends on the total amount of space available, though.
+That depends on the total amount of free space available, though.

 Step 5: Select your desired format for the partition.

 Step 6: Click “apply” and macOS will create the new drive partition.